Acne is the most common skin disease in the US and affects 80% of the population at some point in life.

 Oral systemic therapy with antibiotics is the best way to treat moderate acne.
-Antibiotics effective for acne include tetracycline, minocycline, erythromycin, and doxycycline.
-Full benefit takes ≥ 12 wk.
+Antibiotics effective for acne include tetracycline, minocycline, erythromycin, doxycycline, and sarecycline.
+Full benefit takes ≥ 12 weeks.

 Topical therapy as for mild acne is usually used concomitantly with oral antibiotics.

 Doxycycline and minocycline are first-line drugs; both can be taken with food.
 Tetracycline is also a good first choice, but it cannot be taken with food and may have lower efficacy than doxycycline and minocycline.
-Doxycycline and minocycline dosage is 50 to 100 mg po bid.
+Doxycycline and minocycline dosage is 50 to 100 mg orally 2 times a day.
 Doxycycline may cause photosensitivity, and minocycline may have more adverse effects with chronic use, including drug-induced lupus and hyperpigmentation.
-Tetracycline dosage is 250 or 500 mg po bid between meals.
-To reduce the development of antibiotic resistance after control is achieved (usually 2 to 3 mo), the dose is tapered as much as possible to maintain control.
+Tetracycline dosage is 250 or 500 mg orally 2 times a day between meals.
+To reduce the development of antibiotic resistance after control is achieved (usually 2 to 3 months), the dose is tapered as much as possible to maintain control.
+Sarecycline is a new tetracycline antibiotic.
+The dosages are weight-based: 33 to 54 kg, 60 mg orally once a day; 55 to 84 kg, 100 mg orally once a day; and 85 to 136 kg, 150 mg orally once a day.
 Antibiotics may be discontinued if topical therapy maintains control.